rmosolgo/graphql-ruby/guides/relay.md

 MembershipSinceEdgeType = BaseType.define_edge do
   name "MembershipSinceEdge"
-  field :memberSince, types.Int, "The date that this person joined this team", property: :member_since field :isPrimary, types.Boolean, "Is this person the team leader?". property: :primary? end end
+  field :memberSince, types.Int, "The date that this person joined this team", property: :member_since field :isPrimary, types.Boolean, "Is this person the team leader?", property: :primary? end

 TeamMembershipsConnectionType = TeamType.define_connection(